ORNL-Fusion/RAYS/README.md

 tracing code.
 This is not a production code.
 The primary objective is to provide a starting point for discussion of what a modern ray tracing code, built on a green-field site might look like.
-A secondary objective is to provide a very simple, stripped down framework in which some basic questions can be looked at such as, is some particular ODE solver better for rays tracing applications than another?, is it feasible or perhaps advantageous to compute the needed derivatives of the dispersion relation numerically?, do spline fits to equilibrium data, which have limited continuous derivatives, introduce errors?
+A secondary objective is to provide a very simple, stripped down framework in which some basic questions can be looked at, such as is some particular ODE solver better for rays tracing applications than another, is it feasible or perhaps advantageous to compute the needed derivatives of the dispersion relation numerically, do spline fits to equilibrium data, which have limited continuous derivatives, introduce errors?

 With respect to the first objective we should consider what are the disiderata for such a